P.E. - Physical Education

 The use of sports funding is planned for carefully so that all pupils benefit and it has a positive impact across the school.

 Our vision is that by the end of this academic year we will have children who are all attaining their 30 minutes a day of exercise within the school day as well as 30 minutes outside school.
-We also have a high level of gymnastics coaching being delivered within school.
 We will have staff who are now more confident and skilled to deliver all areas of PE to a very high standard after the CPD that was delivered this academic year.
-We would like to achieve the Schools Game Mark.
+Each year, we would like to continue to achieve the Schools Game Mark.
+This academic year we have recieved the Gold Mark.
 We help to motivate our children to participate in a variety of sports through quality teaching that is engaging and fun.
 From our lessons, our children learn to take responsibility for their own health and fitness, many of whom also enjoy the success of competitive sports.
 We equip our children with the necessary skills and a love for sport.
 They will hopefully grow up to live happy and healthy lives utilising the skills and knowledge acquired through PE.

 Click on the link below to see what we teach in P.E.: what the children need to know and understand and the skills and attitudes they will develop as they are learning in P.E.:-